OpenOCL/openocl.github.io/_api/ocl_system.md

     % Note that the methods are marked as Static! classdef VanDerPolSystem < OclSystem
       methods (Static)
-        function setupVariables(self)
+        function setupVariables(sys)
-          self.addState('p');
+          sys.addState('p');
-          self.addState('v');
+          sys.addState('v');
-          self.addControl('u');
+          sys.addControl('u');
         end
-        function setupEquations(self,x,z,u,p)
+        function setupEquations(sys,x,z,u,p)
-          self.setODE('p',(1-x.v^2)*x.p-x.v+u.u);
+          sys.setODE('p',(1-x.v^2)*x.p-x.v+u.u);
-          self.setODE('v',x.p);
+          sys.setODE('v',x.p);
         end
       end
     end
 parameters:
   - content: "Function handle to the function that sets up the variables.
-The function for the variables must have one input argument, no return values, and thus the following siganture: varFunctionName(sh) where sh is the system handler that allows to add variables and parameters.
+The function for the variables must have one input argument, no return values, and thus the following siganture: varFunctionName(sys) where sys is a system handler that allows to add variables and parameters.
 If no function handle is provided, the system must be implemented by deriving from OclSystem and implementing the abstract methods setupVariables and setupEquations."
     name: fhVars
     type: "function handle, optional"
   - content: "Function handle to the function that sets up the equations.
-The function for the variables must have five input argument, no return values, and thus the following signature: eqFunctionName(sh,x,z,u,p) where sh is the system handler that allows to add ODE and DAE equations, x the states, z the algebraic variables, u the control inputs, p the parameters.
+The function for the variables must have five input argument, no return values, and thus the following signature: eqFunctionName(sys,x,z,u,p) where sys is a system handler that allows to add ODE and DAE equations, x the states, z the algebraic variables, u the control inputs, p the parameters.
 If no function handle is provided, the system must be implemented by deriving from OclSystem and implementing the abstract methods setupVariables and setupEquations."
     name: fhEquations
     type: "function handle, optional"
 methods: